Genetically modified food: United States regulations

 In the U.S., three government organizations regulate GMOs.
 The FDA checks the chemical composition of organisms for potential allergens.
 The United States Department of Agriculture (USDA) supervises field testing and monitors the distribution of GM seeds.
 The United States Environmental Protection Agency (EPA) is responsible for monitoring pesticide usage, including plants modified to contain proteins toxic to insects.
 Like USDA, EPA also oversees field testing and the distribution of crops that have had contact with pesticides to ensure environmental safety.
 In 2015 the Obama administration announced that it would update the way the government regulated GM crops.

 In 1992 FDA published "Statement of Policy: Foods derived from New Plant Varieties".
 This statement is a clarification of FDA's interpretation of the Food, Drug, and Cosmetic Act with respect to foods produced from new plant varieties developed using recombinant deoxyribonucleic acid (rDNA) technology.
 FDA encouraged developers to consult with the FDA regarding any bioengineered foods in development.
 The FDA says developers routinely do reach out for consultations.
 In 1996 FDA updated consultation procedures.
+With these updates came the voluntary Plant Biotechnology Consultation Program established through the FDA, which assesses the safety of new GMO products.
+This program provides a way for developers to meet directly with the FDA to introduce their product to the public.

 The StarLink corn recalls occurred in the autumn of 2000, when over 300 food products were found to contain a genetically modified maize/corn that had not been approved for human consumption.
 It was the first-ever recall of a genetically modified food.